- Surveillance video shows a blind man being punched, kicked and stomped on October 2

 The assault was caught by a surveillance camera, and the Philadelphia Police Department said it released the video in an effort to identify the attacker.

-The victim was walking down the street around noon on October 2 when the attacker looked in his direction, police said.
+The victim was walking down a street around noon on October 2 when the attacker looked in his direction, police said.
 The grainy video shows the attacker laying down his backpack near a corner shop after he spots the victim.

-The video goes black, and in the next moment, the victim is pushed to the ground and then repeatedly punched, stomped and kicked as witnesses watch.
+The video goes black, and in the next moment, the victim is pushed to the ground and repeatedly punched, stomped and kicked as witnesses watch.